SusungHong/Self-Attention-Guidance/README.md

 This repository is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), and you need to additionally install `torchvision` package on that environmental settings.
 The major implementation of our method is in `guided_diffusion/gaussian_diffusion.py` and `guided_diffusion/unet.py`.
 We modified feature extraction code from [yandex-research/ddpm-segmentation](https://github.com/yandex-research/ddpm-segmentation) to get the self-attention maps.

 All you need is to download pretrained models, and sample from them using our implementation.
-Neither a trainable module nor a dataset is needed to use self-attention guidance!
+Neither a trainable module nor a dataset is needed to apply self-attention guidance!

 # Downloading Pretrained Diffusion Models (and Classifiers for CG)
 Pretrained weights for ImageNet and LSUN can be downloaded from [the repository](https://github.com/openai/improved-diffusion).
 Download and place them in the `./models/` directory.